 The good thing is, we’ve done the work for you.

-Have a look below at the detailed comparative estimated costs of running a small business of 10 people here in Melbourne, Australia, from both a renting and coworking standpoint.
+Have a look below at the detailed comparative estimated costs of coworking for a small business of 10 people here in Melbourne, Australia, from both a renting and coworking standpoint.

 Rent: $60,000 per annum